miltoss/Getting-and-Cleaning-Data/Readme.md

 * Feature names from _features.txt_ into data frame __features__:
-I create a vector __FeaturesMeanStd__ with only those features that will be extracted according to step 2, namely only means and standard deviations.
+I create a vector __FeaturesMeanStd__ with only those features that will be extracted according to rquirement 2, namely only means and standard deviations.
+I used a regular expression to keep only features containing "-mean" or "-std" in their name.
 * Activity names from _activity_labels.txt_:
 Here I create a factor __f.activities__ for the six activities.